ADmad/cakephp-tree/README.md

 composer require admad/cakephp-tree
 ```

 You then need to load the plugin.
-You can use the shell command:
+You can use the CLI command:

 ```
 bin/cake plugin load ADmad/Tree